 Overlay (blend mode): Will combine both the Multiply and Screen blend modes.
 The final color is the result of Multiply if the layers beneath it are darker, or Screen if the layers beneath it are lighter.

 override: An option that allows you to replace images or text content for an individual Symbol instance.

-Page: A feature in Sketch which will create a new Canvas to be used in the document.
+Page: A feature in the Mac app which will create a new Canvas to be used in the document.

 paragraph spacing: An option that allows you to define the value between the paragraphs of a text layer.